 In March 2020, the World Health Organization declared COVID-19 a global pandemic.
-The effects of COVID-19 are rapidly evolving, and the full impact and duration of the virus are unknown.
-Currently, COVID-19 has not had a significant impact on our operations or financial performance; however, the ultimate extent of the impact of COVID-19 on our operational and financial performance will depend on certain developments, including the duration and spread of the outbreak and its impact on our customers, vendors and employees and its impact on our sales cycles as well as industry events, all of which are uncertain and cannot be predicted.
-In addition, we face a greater degree of uncertainty in making estimates and assumptions needed to prepare our consolidated financial statements and footnotes.
+The effects of COVID-19 (and any variations thereof) continue to evolve, and the full impact and duration of the virus are unknown.
+Currently, COVID-19 has not had a significant impact on our operations or financial performance; however, the ultimate extent of the impact of COVID-19 on our operational and financial performance will depend on certain developments, including the duration and spread of the outbreak, the pace of economic recovery, the possible resurgence in the spread of the virus and any variant strain(s) of the virus, advances in testing, treatment, and prevention, including the efficacy and availability of vaccines, its impact on our customers, vendors and employees and its impact on our sales cycles as well as industry events, all of which are uncertain and cannot be predicted.
+We continue to face a greater degree of uncertainty in making estimates and assumptions needed to prepare our consolidated financial statements and footnotes as a result of COVID-19.